-Room Bookings- IAHS
+• Room Bookings- IAHS

 Requests for booking space (e.g., classrooms, conference rooms) in IAHS must be directed to the Program Assistant.
-All rooms that are rearranged for specific classes/activities must be returned to their original set up at the end of the class/activity, and garbage collected off the floor and disposed into designated bins in that rooms.
+If room furniture is rearranged for specific classes/activities, it must be returned to its original configuration at the end of the class/activity, and garbage collected off the floor and disposed into designated bins in that rooms.
 Some spaces have a rental cost.
 For more information, see the "Student-Initiated Extra Curricular Learning Events" Guideline.